Senate Judiciary Committee reviews of nominations to the Supreme Court of the United States: Overview of the Judiciary Committee review process

 Since 1829, many Supreme Court nominations had been referred to the Senate's Judiciary Committee.
 In 1868, the Senate adopted a rule that nominations needed to be referred to appropriate standing committees, which has resulted in nearly all subsequent Supreme Court nominations being referred to the Judiciary Committee.

 In modern practice, the Judiciary Committee assumes the main responsibility of investigating the qualifications and background of each nominee.
 Judiciary Committee reviews are not mentioned in the United States Constitution, but have become an important intermediary process between the nomination of a nominee by a president and a vote on the confirmation.
 The most recent nomination to face a confirmation vote without first being referred to the Judiciary Committee was the 1941 nomination of James F. Byrnes.

 From the late-1960s onwards, the Judiciary Committee's review process has nearly always consisted first of the pre-hearing investigative stage, followed by public hearings, and ending with a committee decision on what recommendation the committee should make to the full Senate.

 The period of time between nominations and confirmation are longer in recent decades than they once were.
 Before the early 1950s, the average period of time between nominations being made and votes on confirmation was 13.2 days.
 In contrast, for nominations spanning between the 1954 nomination of Earl Warren to the 2020 nomination of Amy Coney Barrett, the average time was 54.4 days.
-This, in part, reflects the fact that more thorough Judiciary Committee reviews have become a regular practice.